Punta de las Figuras Light

-The lighthouse was listed on the U.S. National Register of Historic Places in 1981.
+The lighthouse was listed to the U.S. National Register of Historic Places in 1981, and to the Puerto Rico Register of Historic Sites and Zones in 2001.
 In 2003, the Puerto Rican government rehabilitated it at a cost of two million dollars.
 The lighthouse is located at the entrance of the Balneario Punta Guilarte beach resort managed by the Puerto Rico National Parks Company.